kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

             some_other_service.ports["http"].url,
         ],

-        # Packages that the Python Script requires which will be installed via `pip`
+        # Packages that the Python script requires which will be installed via `pip`
         # OPTIONAL (default: [])
         packages = [
             "selenium",
             "requests",
         ],

-        # Image the command will be run on
+        # Image the Python script will be run on
         # OPTIONAL (Default: python:3.11-alpine)
         image = "python:3.11-alpine",